McDonald's Israel: Menu

 The regular McDonald's menu has some additions catering to local tastes.
 McKebab (מקקבב) was served in tortilla.
 Israeli salad was added to the menu in 2007.
 In January 2011, McDonald's Israel introduced McFalafel (מקפלאפל) in all its restaurants, but was removed from the menu in July 2011, until its revival in July 2021.
 McDonald's Israel also serves the Big America series, which consists of six burgers - the Big New York, the Big Texas, the Big Chicago, the Big Miami, the Big Las Vegas and the Big Broadway.
 All of the burgers are served with either a 0.5 pound patty (225 grams) or a 0.275 pound patty (125 grams) and with slight differences in the sauce and the onions.

 As with most McDonald's locales, McDonald's Israel uses beef patty containing around 10% fat.
 In addition, it uses canola oil and has reduced sodium and increased the proportion of vegetables in the dishes.

 In compliance with kashrut, McDonald's restaurants in Israel do not serve pork products.
 However, they have been criticized by Jewish religious leaders for serving cheeseburgers and employing Jewish workers on Saturdays, the Jewish Sabbath.

 Controversies

 During the Gaza war, amidst the Israeli blockade of supplies in Gaza, McDonald's in Israel was condemned after giving free food to the Israel Defense Forces who were accused of committing war crimes against Palestinians.
 The hashtag #BoycottMcDonalds gained worldwide traction on social media.
 There were also large gatherings outside restaurants in Lebanon and Egypt protesting the move.
 McDonald's in other Muslim countries such as Turkey and Pakistan, distanced themselves from the Israeli brand and pledged aid to Gaza.

 In January 2024, McDonald's CEO Chris Kempczinski acknowledged the backlash, stating, "Several markets in the Middle East and some outside the region are experiencing a meaningful business impact due to the war and associated misinformation that is affecting brands like McDonald's".
-In April 2024, McDonald's purchased the franchise, from its current owner, Alonyal, due to falling sales in nearby Arab countries.
+In April 2024, McDonald's purchased the franchise, from its previous owner, Alonyal, due to falling sales in nearby Arab countries.